hpt155722/starlist/README.md

 # starlist

-Starlist is a shopping list app that includes comparisons of unit prices at different stores.
+Starlist is an app designed to help shoppers create a shopping list while also providing comparisons of unit prices across various stores.
+Its primary goal is to determine which store offers the lowest unit price for each item.

 -------- PROJECT CURRENTLY IN PROGRESS --------